tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-8. Mention five of the functions of the extraordinary general assembly
+9. Mention five of the functions of the Ordinary General Assembly

 Answer reference: Section 5-1-1-2